kritiyer/AngioNet/README.md

 ```

+## Software as a Service Platform
+We are in the process of creating a Software as a Service platform to allow anyone to segment their images with optimized weights.
+For further information, please contact `techtransfer@umich.edu`

 If you find this repository useful, please cite the following paper:
 ```
-AngioNet: A Convolutional Neural Network for Vessel Segmentation in X-ray Angiography (in preparation)
+AngioNet: A Convolutional Neural Network for Vessel Segmentation in X-ray Angiography.
+Iyer, K., Najarian, C.P., Fattah, A.A., et al.
 ```
 (c) 2018 The Regents of the University of Michigan
     AngioNet: A Convolutional Neural Network for Vessel Segmentation in X-ray Angiography